Can Dogs Eat Mushrooms? Fact Checked By Our Vet

 Can Dogs Eat Mushrooms?

 Generally speaking, yes.
-Dogs can eat store-bought mushrooms such as portobellos or button mushrooms.
+Dogs can eat store-bought mushrooms such as portobellos or button mushrooms as well as the not so common chaga mushrooms.

 Related: What Vegetables Can Dogs Eat?